top of page

 AKI in South Sudan

-AKI in South Sudan: Humane Ed & Spay/Neuter
+AKI in South Sudan: Spay/Neuter Campaign Team

 Since 2006, AKI has supported Humane Education in South Sudan.
 It all started with a gasoline soaked puppy, that we rescued from a group of boys.
 That incident spurred a conversation between AKI Founder & Director, Karen, who was working in South Sudan at the time and two Americans, who had been living there for about 3 years, working for aid organizations.

-And now we have an opportunity to do much more in South Sudan!
+Now we have an opportunity to do much more in South Sudan!

 sudan